AndrejaCH/bikesharing/README.md

 ## Summary

 The story of the NYC CitiBike starts off with the basic information about the users and the trips.
-From the first page we can learn a lot about users for bikeshare company and helps us understand data in further analysis.
+From the first page we can learn a lot about users for bike share company and helps us understand data in further analysis.
 This data analysis contains data from **August 2019**, a busy time for **bike share** business in **NYC**.
 We have two user types **subscribers** and **customers**, three genders - **male**, **female** and **unknown** and two important aspects of the business - **time** and **bike maintenance**.

 **Bike maintenance**

-Bike maintenance plays a big role in bikeshare business.
+Bike maintenance plays a big role in bike share business.
 Heat maps are great visualization for large amount of data and give us clear story about the data.
 From the graphs *Peak Hours per Gender*, *Trips by Weekday per Hour* and *Trips by Gender (Weekday per Hour)* we can see that the least busy time is between 11pm and 5am.
 That suggests a good time for bike maintenance.
 Additionally, graph *Bike Utilization* shows that we could group bike utilization roughly into 4 groups.
 Some bikes are used far more often than the other.
 In this case we can make a stagger plan for maintenance and rotation of the bikes from popular station to less popular stations as we can in the graph *Top Starting Stations* and  *Top Ending Stations*.

 **Customers and Subscribers**